antononcube/Raku-DSL-FiniteStateMachines/README-work.md

 .say for $abcFSM.dataset.pick(3);
 ```

-For an *interactive* execution of the FMS we use the command:
+For an *interactive* execution of the FSM we use the command:

 ```
 #$abcFSM.run('WaitForCallCommand');